 When the COVID-19 pandemic hit, once again Shelly rose to the occasion.
 On March 14th, 2020, at the dawn of the crisis, she posted two simple Google forms online.
 One read “Get Help” the other “Give Help”.
 The next morning, she was shocked to find hundreds of requests from both sides of the equation.
 She began directly matching those in need with patrons willing to help them meet their needs and the Pandemic of Love movement was born.
 Those few hundred requests grew to thousands; which grew to over 600,000 people matched within six months.

-To date, Pandemic of Love boasts nearly 1000 volunteers worldwide and has directly exchanged nearly $40 million in donations.
-It has been featured on international newsfeeds and network television, including CNN, BBC and The Kelly Clarkson Show.
+To date, Pandemic of Love boasts nearly 4000 volunteers worldwide and has directly exchanged nearly $70 million in donations and has connected over 2.5 million people.
+It has been featured on over 100 media outlets, including CNN, BBC and The Kelly Clarkson Show.
 It has enjoyed incredible support from influencers such as Debra Messing, Chelsea Handler, Maria Shriver, Busy Phillips and Kristen Bell.
 Pandemic of Love continues to match those in need during this crisis directly with patrons who can help through their grassroots mutual aid platform.
 This work will continue well beyond the pandemic and Shelly is committed to formalizing mutual aid in communities across the world.

 Shelly has been an organizer and speaker for the Women’s March.
 She works to support organizations such as March For Our Lives, Black Lives Matter, indigenous tribes such as the Navajo and Hopi, and other groups committed to social justice and driving real change.
 In doing so, she’s also seen the toll that activism can take on people.
 The exhaustion.
 The let downs.
 Even feelings of failure and hopelessness.
 That’s why a big part of what Shelly teaches today is self-care.
 She believes that – in Audre Lorde’s words – “self-care is an act of resistance” unto itself because the only way to make change is to maintain your energy, health and mental wellbeing.
 And the only way to achieve that is through the building of communities of care.